vipshae/kong-service-catalog/README.md

 ## Project setup

-To install packages and initialize the db.
-This will use docker-compose to spin up a postgres container
+To install packages and initialize the db and run migrations to seed the tables.
+This will also use docker-compose to spin up a postgres container.

 ```bash
 $ npm install